-The first to preventing serious injury from a boating accident is to know all the rules and regulations for boat owners and operators.
-There are specific rules governing boat operation depending on the location and even the season.
-South Florida waterways are not only shared with other boaters but with rare marine lifetime that is unique to Florida.
+The first way to prevent serious injury from a boating accident is to be familiar with all the rules and regulations for boat owners and operators.
+There are specific rules governing the command or usage of boats and water vessels according to the location and even the time of year.
+South Florida waterways are not only shared with other boaters but also with marine life that is unique to Florida.
 A number of species such as rare turtles and endangered manatees are protected by laws.
-During migration or reproductive seasons laws and regulations limits where and at what speed boating traffic can operate.
+During migration or reproductive seasons laws and regulations limit the locations and the speeds for boats.
 Knowing these regulations can prevent an excessive fine or an injury from a collision with a large manatee.
-There are also laws regulating the type and amount of safety equipment that must be on board such as long range communications equipment and life vests.
-In addition there are laws limiting the amount of alcohol a boat operator may consume without risking being charged with boating under the influence.
+There are also laws regulating the type and amount of safety equipment that must be on board, such as long range communications equipment and life vests.
+In addition, there are laws limiting the amount of alcohol a boat operator may consume without running the risk of being charged with boating under the influence.

-Following an injury causing boating accident, it is important to document the treatment of your injuries.
+Following an injury in a Miami boating accident, it is important to document the treatment of your injuries.
 We recommend keeping a diary where you can document frequency and type of treatment, any incurred expenses, missed work and the treatment progress.
-If a claim for damages is denied, it is important to have evidence sufficient to prove the expenses incurred as a result of a boating accident.
-With time, memories tend to fade and records may become lost which the insurance companies use to avoid providing just compensation for the victims of boating accidents.
+If a claim for damages is denied, it is important to have sufficient evidence to prove the expenses incurred as a result of a boating accident.
+With time, memories tend to fade and records may become lost, which the insurance companies use to avoid providing just compensation for the victims of boating accidents.

-If you or a family member has been the victim of a boating accident you should contact us immediately to protect your rights.
-Contact us online or call us at (786) 529-7411 to set up a FREE consultation.
+If you or a family member has been the victim of a boating accident in Miami, you should contact us immediately to protect your rights.
+Contact us online or call us at (786) LAWS-411 to set up a FREE consultation.